A new street-food restaurant in Chichester has announced its opening date

 The Sty in Chi will open in North Street on Monday, March 6.
-The business is the brainchild of Angie Warner, from Emsworth, and Jason Richardson, from Denvilles, who run the Sussex and Hampshire Hog Roast Company and have put their talents into a new family run shop.
+The business is the brainchild of Angie Warnes, from Emsworth, and Jason Richardson, from Denvilles.

 It will open in 47 North Street, once home to The Exclusive Cake Shop and Vintage Tea Rooms, and will seat between 28 and 30 people with a focus on food to take-away.